 Edith Maria Morris nee Veness

-Edith Maria Veness was baptised on 22 February 1874 at Hooe Parish Church.
+Edith Maria Veness was born on 27 December 1873 and baptised on 22 February 1874 at Hooe Parish Church.

-On 25 December 1900 Edith Maria Veness, married Luthi Morris, a farmer aged 29, son of Thomas Morris, farmer at Hooe Parish Church (Reg Gen Dec Qtr 1900 Hailsham 2b 224).
+On 25 December 1900 Edith Maria Veness, married Luthi Morris, a farmer aged 29, son of Thomas Morris, farmer at Hooe Parish Church.
+The witnesses were her siblings James William Veness and Bertha Blanche Veness.

 The 1901 census shows Edith, aged 27 living with her husband Luther aged 29 a farmer, born Ninfield and Basil J Vitler, aged 14 a boarder, a labourer on farm, born Hooe, at Sadlers Farm, Hooe.

 In 1911 Luther Morris, aged 39 and his 37 year old wife Edith Maria were farming at Billlingham Farm, Udimore, Rye.
-They had two children:
+They had three children: